piclas-framework/piclas/docs/documentation/userguide/features-and-models/features-particle-solver.md

 the split is stopped and the desired number of particles will not be reached.
 The basic functionality of both routines is verified during the nightly regression testing in `piclas/regressioncheck/NIG_code_analyze/vMPF_SplitAndMerge_Reservoir`.
+It is important to note that the variable `Part-SpeciesX-vMPFMergeThreshold` might be initially ignored, when using cell-local particle emission and `Part-SpeciesX-vMPFSplitThreshold` is set, as described in Section {ref}`sec:particle-cell-local`.
+In this case, the split threshold variable will be utilized as the target number of particles per cell during the insertion and the weighting factor will be determined from the given number density and cell volume.

 ## Virtual Cell Merge